Chachuna Managed Reserve: History

-There is also Niko Pirosmanashvili State Museum in village Mirzaani and many historic gravesites throughout entire area.
+There is also Niko Pirosmanashvili State Museum in the village of Mirzaani and many historic gravesites throughout entire the area.

 Geography

 Chachuna Managed Reserve along with Iori Managed Reserve and Korugi Managed Reserve protects Iori river valley in Georgia from upstream to the border with Azerbaijan.
 Iori valley uniquely combines floodplains and wetlands with arid and semi-arid landscapes which benefits diversity of it flora and fauna.

 The terrain is created by clay hills with steep slopes, the loamy hills, terraces and dry ravines and gorges which are quickly transforming into one another resulting in a beautiful and photogenic landscape.

 Dark brown, alluvial and black soils as well as alkali soils are characteristic to the Chachuna Reserve.